-We have audited the financial statements of If P&C Insurance AS (the Company), which comprise the statement of financial position as at 31 December 2020, the statements of comprehensive income, cash flows and changes in equity for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of If P&C Insurance AS (hereinafter also "the Entity"), which comprise the statement of financial position as at 31 December 2021, and the statement of profit or loss and other comprehensive income, statement of cash flows and statement of changes in equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the financial statements presented on pages 8 to 57, present fairly, in all material respects, the financial position of the Company as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the accompanying financial statements presented fairly, in all material respects, the financial position of the Entity as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standards as adopted by the European Union.